RECAP: LOVESTREAM: Of Music and Passion

 Look out for a big 2017 from KD Events, bringing you the best and the hit lineups around.

-Lastly, here’s to appreciating the event organizers and promoters who are making efforts to revolutionize and revive the local music scene.
+Lastly, here’s to appreciating the event organizers & promoters who are making efforts to revolutionize & revive the local music scene.
 This year, we should definitely focus on one goal – to promote the local band or rave scene as ONE FILIPINO LOCAL MUSIC SCENE.